EricaCMitchell/mp2f12/README.md

 Psi4 may be installed with a conda environment or from source.

 ### Anaconda Envrionment
-A new version of python may also be used just check the [Psi4 website](https://psicode.org/).
+A new version of python may also be used just check the [Psi4 website](https://psicode.org/) or the [Psi4 Manual](https://psicode.org/psi4manual/master/build_obtaining#conda-binary-package).
 ```
 conda install psi4 python=3.10 -c conda-forge/label/libint_dev -c conda-forge
 conda install cmake